vivekdhir77/AI-Car/README.md

 - `storage/database.json` - (Initially you can empty this file) In this file the project stores the weights and biases of the best car in every generation.

-- `FeedForeward.py`
+- `FeedForward.py`
     - <u>Class:</u>
         - NN : This is the neural network class
             - <u>Methods</u>
-                - feedForeward(self, givenInputs, network) : Returns output for the Neural network for the given inputs (The inputs essentially are the distance between car and border - radars outputs)
+                - feedForward(self, givenInputs, network) : Returns output for the Neural network for the given inputs (The inputs essentially are the distance between car and border - radars outputs)
                     - parameters: Takes a network object (class: NN), Inputs (radars outputs)
                 <br>
                 - mutate(self, network, amount = 1) : Once stored Detalis about weights and biases of a particular generation we use linear interpolation to mutate by some rate so that we might possibly get a better car.